Great Lakes Paper

 The Great Lakes Paper Company was the operator of the largest and most modern pulp and paper manufacturing facility in the world.
 The Company employed over 4,000 in Northern Ontario, starting in 1924 as a pulp mill at Fort William, Ontario (now Thunder Bay, Ontario Canada).
 Great Lakes had a highly developed social network within the company, including a children's Christmas party held at a local arena, and an annual picnic held at a local park, as well as many sports teams and other social groups.
 The company's working environment was enhanced by cultural diversity.
 For example under the Government of Canada's immigration policy, the "Close Relatives Scheme" resulted in over 400 Ukrainian refugees being employed as workers after World War II.

-Great Lakes fell victim to trends in the pulp and paper industry in Northern Ontario over the past 15–20 years.
+Great Lakes fell victim to trends in the pulp and paper industry in Northern Ontario in the early 21st century.
 Factors in the decline of Great Lakes and the pulp and paper industry in general included trends in advertising, electronic data transmission and storage and the Internet, all of which continue to have adverse effects on traditional print media.
 Newspaper, magazine and catalog publishing customers increasingly use other forms of media and advertising and electronic data transmission and storage, including television and the Internet, instead of paper products.
 North American newsprint demand has been in decline for several (annual declines of 5.6% in 2005, 6.1% in 2006, 10.3% in 2007, 11.2% in 2008 and 25.3% in 2009).
 Forecasts indicate that these declines in newsprint demand could continue for several years.

 As well, negative impacts on the survival of the Company included increases in global newsprint capacity, particularly in China and Europe, which resulted in lower prices, volumes or both for the Canadian industry's exported products.

 The relationship between industry supply and demand for forest products, rather than changes in the cost of raw materials, determines the industry’s ability to increase prices.
 Consequently, the industry has been unable to pass along increases in operating costs to its customers.

 The major factors contributing to the ultimate merger and demise of the Company are: